Space expansionism, geopolitics, and the future of humanity: My long-read Q&A with Daniel Deudney

 By James Pethokoukis and Daniel Deudney

 Can we take space exploration for granted as a peaceful endeavor, or will geopolitical challenges inevitably intrude?
 And would those challenges pose a big enough risk to the future of humanity that we should refrain from exploring space altogether?
-That’s the argument made by today’s guest, Daniel Deudney.
+That’s the argument made by this week’s podcast guest, Daniel Deudney.

 Daniel is a professor of political science, international relations, and political theory at Johns Hopkins University.
 He’s the author of several books, including Dark Skies: Space Expansionism, Planetary Geopolitics, and the Ends of Humanity, released in March of last year.